vanderkraai/vanderkraai.github.io/README.md

 Updates.
-Added user rights when at the bottom of the page + changed the text on about team dig. v0.2 has released, buggs may appear.
+Added user rights when at the bottom of the page, changed the text on about team dig again. v0.2 has released, buggs may appear.

 © 2026 vanderkraai.
 All rights reserved.